 First, make sure the soil/surface you are planting the sod to is reasonably free of stones and large chunks of old grass and weeds.
 Secondly, you might (not necessary) purchase a light starter fertilizer to put down on the soil prior to the sod.
-Third, install the sod.
+Third, how to lay sod.
 Now it’s important to do that last step correctly so remember:

 Sod seams should not line up.
 Imagine the bricks on your house and follow that pattern.